Eclipse-Data/EA50-XFS-Commander-releases/README.md

 ### Python

-To install the Python package, use pip from the wheel provided:
+To install the Python package, download the wheel for your architecture and Python version, and then run:

 ```sh
 pip install <PATH_TO_WHL>